Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Wisconsin Deficiency Exposure

 Wisconsin allows deficiency judgments after judicial foreclosure.
+Under Wis.
+Stat. § 846.165, no sale is confirmed without 5 days' notice to all parties that appeared in the action — and the lender may apply for a deficiency judgment at the confirmation hearing, seeking the difference between the sale price and the outstanding balance.
 A professional review identifies what deficiency exposure exists in your situation and how the redemption period affects the overall financial picture.

 Wisconsin's 12-month redemption period is powerful — but modification before judgment is still the better outcome